Hunger (1974 film): Critical reception and legacy

-Hunger was nominated for an Oscar in the Best Animated Short Film category for the 47th Academy Awards in 1975, becoming the world's first fully computer-generated animated movie to be nominated.
-It also won the Cannes Film Festival Jury Prize and other international film awards.
+Hunger received multiple international film awards throughout 1974 and 1975, including the Cannes Film Festival, Chicago International Film Festival, and 28th British Academy Film Awards.
+The short film was nominated for an Oscar in the Best Animated Short Film category for the 47th Academy Awards in 1975, becoming the world's first fully computer-generated animated movie to be nominated.
+When a National Film Board of Canada representative was asked about its accolades during the Cannes Film Festival, they responded that if Hunger didn't win a prize for short films, then it likely won the previous year.

-In addition to the film awards that Hunger won in 1974–75, Burtnyk and Wein later received awards and honors in 1996–98.
+Hunger served as a major influence in technologists' interests in artistic animation through computer engineering and filmmaking fields, particularly in Canada.
+Edwin Catmull, who served as director of the New York Institute of Technology's Computer Graphics Lab and later co-founder Pixar, considered the film as a "cornerstone example" in his 1978 paper based on the consequences of computer animation.
 In 1996, the Festival of Computer Animation in Toronto granted Burtnyk and Wein an award for Fathers of Computer Animation Technology in Canada.
-In 1997, Burtnyk and Wein earned an Academy Award for Technical Achievement in computer animation for their "pioneering work" on Hunger.
+In 1997, they both earned an Academy Award for Technical Achievement in computer animation for their "pioneering work" on Hunger.
 The Ottawa International Animation Festival paid tribute to Burtnyk and Wein in 1998, saying that "their work led the way for a flood of technological innovations in Canada and beyond."